mateomoglia/mateomoglia.github.io/_pages/about.md

 My thesis investigates questions related to **spatial economics**.
 A large part of my research agenda investigates how **population ageing** shapes cities and inter-regional inequalities, in addition of **climate change**.
 I am also interested in the **post-industrialization** history of cities, from plant closure spatial effects to urban brownfields renewal.
 I mainly apply **structural** and **reduced** form tools to highly spatially disaggregated data.

-I also coordinate a PhD-level seminar series in urban and spatial economics for students in the Parisian area.
-Don't hesitate to reach out if you want to be in the mailing list!
-It starts in April 2024.
-[Find all information here!](https://mateomoglia.github.io/seminars/)
+I co-organize a PhD-level workshop in Urban and Spatial Economics, held at CREST on December 4 and 5, 2025.
+Find the program [here](https://mateomoglia.github.io/files/TemptativeProgram_CRESTUrbanWorkshop.pdf).

 <center><a href="https://mateomoglia.github.io/files/CVMoglia.pdf" class="btn btn--info btn--large">You can download my CV</a></center>